PRAJWALGOWDAN/tomcat-app-kastro/README.md

-# Devops Training Portal - Batch 08
+# DevOps Training Portal - Batch 08

 A beautiful Java web application for Jenkins, Docker, Kubernetes, and Terraform training by Kastro Kiran V.